The Hearing Voices (Schizophrenia) Project

 Although we have already developed two successful, well tested techniques (click here for treatment), we are continuing the research because we felt the treatment needed to be simpler and cover more (non-voice) symptoms in severe schizophrenics.

-We are currently testing a new approach that makes the schizophrenic lose the voices and make them feel very safe in the world as well.
+We are currently working on a new approach that makes the schizophrenic lose the voices and make them feel very safe in the world as well.
 This improved treatment also eliminates several other far more uncommon diseases that can cause some voice-like symptoms.
-If all goes well, we hope to publish our new technique in 2016.

 About the process: